 I have always been an archaeologist.
 I began digging at school and then having done my National service in the Intelligence Corps, learning Russian, I went up to Oxford, where I read Greats (Latin and Greek) and became president of the Oxford University Archaeological Society.
 For 30 years, digging was my passion till eventually I realised I was better at writing about history than actually digging it up.

 After Oxford I became a Chartered Accountant, believing that in order to study the past, one should first study the present; however fate beckoned, and while serving my articles with Smith and Williamson, I also became editor of Contra, the magazine of the Chartered Accountants Student Society of London.
 Finding that I was better at writing magazines than in doing accounts, I decided to launch a new magazine devoted to archaeology, having acquired a wonderful helpmate, my wife, Wendy.

 But as editor of Current Archaeology, I have found myself straddling two worlds.
 For half of my life, I have been living in the academic world, writing about excavations and learning to make that leap from holes in the ground to history, and following the theories and controversies of the academic archaeological world.

-These pages form an attempt to marry together the two very different worlds, the academic world, which is still far too much influenced by Marx and has too little practical experience of how the outside world works, and that outside world which is all too often ignorant of what is going on in the world of academia.
+These pages form an attempt to marry together the two very different worlds, the academic world, which is still far too much influenced by Marx, and the outside world which is all too often ignorant of what is going on in the world of academia.
 I am in a position to link the two, and these pages are the result of my endeavours.

 On to the Trobriand Islands